ranajikrishna/myProj/README.md

 # myProj
-my projects contains algorithms developed in C, R and Python.
+myProj contains algorithms developed in C, R and Python.